Need to find financing to fund a property development? Here’s everything you need to know to find the right loan.

 Property development is a complex and high-risk investment option, so it’s not recommended for first-time investors or those with little property experience.
 Instead, Heffernan says development is best suited to sophisticated investors.
 “The knowledge and skill set required is well above, say, a mum-and-dad investor with an owner-occupied property and an investment property,” she explains.

-Heffernan recommends that beginners “practice” the necessary skills and develop knowledge by renovating an investment property.
+Heffernan recommends that beginners “practice” the necessary skill and develop knowledge by renovating an investment property.
 This allows you to learn how to budget effectively and to deal with builders and banks, all of which are essential to a successful development.
 From there, aspiring property developers can progress through to duplexes and small developments of three to four units to hone their skills.

 “I encourage clients to put together a proposal to present to the lenders so that we can get a quote that specifies the costs and LVR and what pre-sales will be required,” Heffernan says.
 This will include everything from the loan amount required to the ‘as is’ value of the property, your development experience, full project details, the building contract, the ‘on completion’ value of the properties, and whether you plan to sell or retain the property.